tryscer/flock/Book/Flock-Music.md

 Outside, tearing the paper wrapper around a pack of Buzz, I see Rosetta walking towards me, looking serious.
 As she nears me she mutters without stopping.
 ​	I call after her: "What did you say?"
 ​	She stops.
 She clenches and unclenches her fists and comes back.
-​	"I said," she said, "get in the car next to you."
+​	"I said," she says, "get in the car next to you."
 ​	I say, "Oh," and open the back door of the black Sedan next to me.
-Pete as at the wheel and "Mama" is in the front seat, next to him, wearing sunglasses.
+Pete is at the wheel and "Mama" is in the front seat next to him, wearing sunglasses.
 She looks at me through the rear view mirror.
 ​	"One thing I want to make clear," she says.
 "You seem like a smart kid, so I bet you'll understand.
 We're treading a very fine line here."
 ​	"Fine line?"
 ​​	"Don't interrupt.
 A *very* fine line.
 That little caravan of fans... it's our foundation, our base, the reason why we can do the things we do.
 But if our *little* caravan becomes a *big* caravan, then folks are going to *notice us* and then we won't be able to do that thing we do.
 You *get* me?"
 ​	I say, "Did you... *hear* the conversation I just had in there?
 Is that why you're telling me this?"
 ​	Mama says, "I have ears everywhere.
-Now get out of here."
+Now get out of my car."

 I'm back with Alice again.
 We’re sneaking away between the cars like outcasts.
 Elvis is a giant pacing above us.
 He's in a fancy suit now but he doesn't look happy.
 I look up at him and he seems young to me, impossibly young to be a dead man.
-Next to Shirley’s car the girls are huddled over the trunk.
+Next to Shirley’s car the girls are huddled over their trunk.
 Veronika is holding a brush and a can of paint and is busy painting something on the hood.
 ​	“Hi, handsome,” says Patty.
 ​	“Hey, girls,” says Alice, clutching my hand.
 ​	“Actually, it isn’t ‘girls’ anymore,” Shirley says and pecks her on the cheek – while shooting a questioning look at me.